pondrejk/dizzer/chap2-carto_insight.md

 ![**Fig.** With polygonal features it is straightforward to identify the type of spatial relationship (a).
 When replacing point clouds with polygon representations to apply set logic, the problem of meaningful boundray delineation arises (b).
 For several complex layers it is hard to say anything revealing about their spatio-temporal relationship (c)](imgs/point-cloud-spatial-relationships.png)

-TODO maybe some cluster shape measures from geostatistics?.

 **Temporal relations** are measures of coincidence.
 There are thirteen possible relations between two temporal records described in @allen1984towards.
 As we have seen with stations, agents and events, the existence and data collection of any entity can be either continuous or discrete in time, it is therefore useful to distinguish between *time point* and *time interval* when investigating temporal relations (see figures).
 Linear conceptualization of time can be supported with cyclical and branching time, there can be discrepancies between the temporal parameters of the base map and the thematic overlay, or between the time interval of existence and representations.
 We'll untangle these complexities in chapter 5.

 ![**Fig.** Temporal relations between time points.
 Adopted from @aigner2011visualization](imgs/time-relationships-1.png)